 Significant turn down – scalable

 Light weight & small footprint

 Patented – unique design

 The Stauper CFU is documented to provide a very efficient separation of oil, water, solids and gas.

 The Stauper CFU can be tied-in at several points in the treatment process, offering efficient and cost-saving separation.

-Stauper´s patented separation technology can easily installed in existing or new degassers.
-This allows for increased separation efficiency, handling of higher water cut and reduced discharge with out costly new processing equipment.
+Stauper´s patented separation internals can easily be installed into existing, or new oil-water separation vessels.
+This includes degassers, earlier design CFUs and Water Oil Separators (WOSEPs).
+Upgrading these vessels with Stauper internals will allow for improved separation efficiency, handling of higher water cut and hand hence reduced oil in water discharge without costly new processing equipment.